 Copaiba is a popular and effective remedy for a variety of ailments.
 It is commonly used to address skin conditions.
 This includes helping with acne, reducing the appearance of scars and stretch marks, and improving skin elasticity.
 It also has multiple additional applications, including:

 Copaiba oil is a proven remedy for headaches and migraines, as well as pain caused by injuries and wounds.
 Additionally, the oil can be used to relieve muscle cramps and joint pain.
-Copaiba oil may be applied topically as an analgesic for muscle and joint pain or inhaled in an aromatherapy session to target headaches.
+Copaiba oil may be applied topically as an analgesic for muscle and joint pain or used in an aromatherapy session to target headaches.

 The BCP in copaiba significantly boosts immune and endocrine function, both of which are essential for fighting infection.
 Thus, copaiba essential oil can be used topically as a mild antiseptic for cuts or wounds.
 It can also be ingested to fight harmful, disease-causing bacteria.5